 Businesses are in a race to attract, hire and retain the best talent around.
 It has become a necessity to form a thoughtful strategy early on to help extend each employee’s lifecycle with your company.

 Gallup data study classifies millennials as the biggest job-hopping generation by far.
 They cost a whopping $30.5 billion to the economy annually.
 Around 60% of millennials also say they are open to a new job opportunity as cited by the same survey.

 Determining what the millennial employee lifecycle will look like before hiring might just be the best strategy to reduce short-term turnover rates.
 There are a few ways to avoid an increase in hiring costs, maintain longer employee retention, and improve your brand image.
-All these together make a great talent management strategy for the millennial employee lifecycle.
+All these together make a great talent lifecycle management strategy for the millennial employee lifecycle.

 Millennial employee lifecycle revolves around purpose, not paycheck

 For millennials to see a long-term future with your company, empower them with a purpose at work.
 It becomes hard for younger people to stay when they don't see advancement opportunities.
 The age of social media has bred a culture of seeking constant gratification.
 They want to be able to relate to the positive change they are working towards.

 It has become the organisation’s responsibility to plan out growth opportunities for younger employees.
 Millennials need a good blend of direction, meaning and vision of the greater good to stay motivated and innovative.

 Google, for example, provides its employees with continuous challenges and growth.
 This keeps the employees on their toes and helps build an environment where many employees look forward to continually collaborate and grow with the company.
 The work itself is their motivation.

 Click here to read more: What millennials look for in a job